m2osw/iplock/README.md

 This parameter defines which protocol is necessary to match this rule.

+**IMPORTANT NOTE:** The `icmp` protocol is for IPv4 and IPv6.
+When used, `ipload` automatically adds a rule with `ipv6-icmp`.
+It is very unlikely that you would need `icmp` and not `ipv6-icmp` or that having both would be unsafe.
+If you directly specify `ipv6-icmp` then no rule with `icmp` gets added and the rule is specific to IPv6 so it does not get added as an IPv4 rule.

 **Default:** no protocol is matched meaning that all packets get checked.

 ### `rule::<name>::state` or `rule::<name>::states`